nhsconnect/prm-gocd-infra/README.md

 Next step is to install GoCD software on it.
 To achieve this, you need to use _ssh port forwarding_ - known also as _ssh tunneling_ - to be able to connect your local machine to the remote server/EC2 via VPN.

-To achieve this, you have to execute `./tasks ssh_create_tunnel`, that will create the tunnel and connect your terminal session to the remote EC2 instance.
+To achieve this, you have to execute `./tasks create_ssh_tunnel`, that start a tunnel to the GoCD EC2 instance.

 Now you should be able to provision GoCD server using `./tasks provision` opening another console/terminal session.
-Once this is completed, you can close the tunnel session in the original terminal window.

 Updating only the agents can be done with:
 ```